apache/maven-site/content/markdown/configure.md

 -->

-Apache Maven ships with two launcher commands in the `${MAVEN_HOME}/bin` folder, which based on several environment variables, project files and system files, constructs and runs the appropriate `java ...` command line.
+Apache Maven ships with two launcher commands in the `${MAVEN_HOME}/bin` folder, which - based on several environment variables, project files and system files as described below
+- constructs and runs the appropriate `java ...` command line which then invokes the Java Virtual Machine (JVM) that actually runs Maven.

 * `mvn` - normal way to run from the command line.
 * `mvnDebug` - launches `mvn` in debug mode, waiting for a Java debugger to attach to port `$MAVEN_DEBUG_ADDRESS` (default 8000).